-Canadian’s spend money on things that are the next best thing.
+Canadian’s are spending money on things that are the next best thing.
 The latest and greatest gadget!
-But this will lead us into a life with more debt not to mention stress.
+But this will lead us into more debt not to mention stress.
 We definitely don’t need more of this!

-We do it even though media images show us our waste is piling up.
-Too much trash, recycling hasn’t worked.
+We do it even though the images from the media show us our waste is piling up!
+Too much trash!
+Recycling is only a bandaid.
 Species and ecosystems remain at risk.
 What can you do to help?
-Cut your Christmas spending in half!
+Simply, cut your Christmas spending in half!

 Our friends invited us over for dinner and we talked for hours about the kids.
 Oh! how they’re super spoiled during Christmas time! (all year long really!)
 Kids are in love with toys.